AaTekle/Netflix-Userbase/README.md

 - User segmentation to understand different user profiles and preferences.
 - Recommendations to improve content curation and user experience.

-## Usage

-The analysis results can be viewed in the form of visualizations and insights.
-You can customize the analysis parameters or add new features to the project based on your requirements.

-## Contributing

-I welcome contributions to the Netflix Userbase Data Analysis Project.
-If you have any suggestions, improvements, or additional analyses to propose, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your changes: `git checkout -b feature/your-feature-name`.
-3. Make your modifications and commit them: `git commit -m "Add your message here"`.
-4. Push your changes to your forked repository: `git push origin feature/your-feature-name`.
-5. Open a pull request in our repository, describing the changes you've made and why they are valuable.

 ## License